binste/dbt-ibis/README.md

 ## Limitations
 * There is no database connection available in the Ibis `model` functions.
 Hence, you cannot use Ibis functions which would require this.
-* For non-Ibis models, seeds, and for sources, you need to specify the data types of the columns.
+* For non-Ibis models, seeds, snapshots, and for sources, you need to specify the data types of the columns.
 See "Basic example" above.

 ## Integration with DBT
 There are [discussions](https://github.com/dbt-labs/dbt-core/pull/5274#issuecomment-1132772028) on [adding a plugin system to dbt](https://github.com/dbt-labs/dbt-core/issues/6184) which could be used to provide first-class support for other modeling languages such as Ibis (see [this PoC](https://github.com/dbt-labs/dbt-core/pull/6296) by dbt and the [discussion on Ibis as a dataframe API](https://github.com/dbt-labs/dbt-core/discussions/5738)) or PRQL (see [dbt-prql](https://github.com/PRQL/dbt-prql)).